-St Lucia is a cheerful island with sloping vegetated hillsides, vibrant pink and orange buildings, and busy villages filled with smiling patriotic St Lucians.
+Saint Lucia is a cheerful island with sloping vegetated hillsides, vibrant pink and orange buildings, and busy villages filled with smiling patriotic Saint Lucians.
 Its fertile soils abound with over 30 varieties of ripe mangoes, banana and coconut plantations line the roadside, and the translucent blue colour of the sky matches the colour of the ocean.
 The smell of fresh seafood wafts through the air and a freshly prepared rum punch beckons from the bar.
-This is St Lucia: where the Caribbean lifestyle never fails to win you over.
-Here are some of our favourite things to do in St Lucia:
+Here are some of our favourite things to do in Saint Lucia…

 1. Swim with horses